kobeshegu/ASA-GAN/README.md

 Fell free to contact me at kobeshegu@gmail.com if you have any questions or advices, thanks!

 ## Acknowledgment
-Our code is built upon the excellent codebase of [FastGAN](https://github.com/odegeasslbc/FastGAN-pytorch), we thank a lot for their work.
+Our code is built upon the excellent codebase of [FastGAN](https://github.com/odegeasslbc/FastGAN-pytorch) and [ISDA](https://github.com/blackfeather-wang/ISDA-for-Deep-Networks), we thank a lot for their works.

 ## BibTeX
 Coming soon